blender4stat/add_distributions/README.md

 # add_distributions

-A Blender addon to create a mesh based on a probability distribuiton or random values generated from one
+- A Blender add-on to create a mesh based on a probability distribution or random values generated from one.